aiplan4eu/unified-planning/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Bug Report?

-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <unified-planning-maintainers@googlegroups.com>.
+> You should never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
+Instead sensitive bugs should be sent by email to <unified-planning-maintainers@googlegroups.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: